tagspaces/documentation/docs/creating-files.md

 The name of the create files will be _note[20191113~164613].md_ (or .html or .txt).
 Learn more for the timestamp tag in next section.

-## Timestamp as default tag
+### Timestamp as default tag

-When you create a new file in TagSpaces, a time-stamp in the format of YYYMMDD~hhmmss will be automatically added as a tag, where
+When you create a new file in TagSpaces, a time-stamp in the format of `YYYMMDDThhmmss` will be automatically added as a tag, where

 - `YYYY` means the current year
 - `MM` - the current month
 - `DD` - the day
+- `T` - is just a delimiter between the date and the time
 - `hh` - the hour
 - `mm` - the minute
 - `ss` - the second

 when the file was created.
-For example a file created on the 17th of January in 2017, at 10:30 (and 32 seconds) would be tagged with timestamp like `20170117-133032`.
+For example a file created on the 17th of January in 2017, at 10:30 (and 32 seconds) would be tagged with timestamp like `20170117T133032`.

 Using these timestamp-tags ensures the uniqueness of the automatically generated file name of the file created by the app.